joe-niland/laravel-api-guide/Working-With-Laravel.md

 By default there will be a database called `homestead` on MySQL and Postgres already created.

-To get to the MySQL database, all you have to do is connect your database development tool to 127.0.0.1:33060.
+To get to the MySQL database, all you have to do is connect your Windows database development tool to 127.0.0.1:33060.
+Inside the VM, you can use ` mysql -uhomestead -psecret`

-The default username password is `forge / ` (no password).
-The Laravel base project already has these settings configured.
+The default username and password is set in the `.env` file created by the composer installer.
+(They are `homestead / secret` in case you need to know.)

 ### Adding Additional Sites